Everything about the new Swedish gender law

 The new Swedish gender law is important for LGBT+ people

-Even if the new gender law means some changes for LGBT+ groups, it’s only a step in the right direction according to the RFSL.
+Even if the new Swedish gender law means some changes for LGBT+ groups, it’s only a step in the right direction according to the RFSL.
 Their hope is that people will be able to decide their physical and legal gender identity themselves, without the influence of healthcare and authorities.
 This is to increase the well-being of LGBT+ people, who are more likely to suffer from mental illness and are also at risk of being discriminated against.

 If you’re discriminated against, for example at your workplace, because of your gender identity, you can get help from our lawyers at Kliently.
 Download our app to book a video meeting with our lawyers today.

-Download the Kliently app
+Book a video call in the Kliently app